Positive Behaviour Support Lead

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: In your cover letter, express your passion for working with children with complex needs.
-Share specific examples of how you've successfully implemented Positive Behaviour Support strategies in the past.
+Craft a Compelling Cover Letter: Use your cover letter to express your passion for making a difference in the lives of young people.
+Share specific examples of how you've successfully implemented Positive Behaviour Support strategies in the past and how you can contribute to the Witherslack Group's mission.

 How to prepare for a job interview at Witherslack Group